-An exploration in the history of the United States from the original inhabitants of the North American continent to the end of the Reconstruction period after the American Civil War.
-Of special importance is how the social, political, diplomatic, cultural, ethnic, economic, and technological/scientific relations and institutions changed over time.
+An exploration in the history of the United States from the Reconstruction period after the Civil War to the present.
+Of special importance is how the social, cultural, political, diplomatic, technological/scientific, and economic relations and institutions changed over time.
 The course will also introduce students to the nature of historical interpretation and how to interpret sources written during the historical time periods investigated in the class.